eng3844f17/eng3844f17.github.io/_pages/about.md

 ## Production objectives

-Your production-based objectives include designing and developing a website that integrates text, images, audio, and video conducive for a particular genre, audience(s), and purpose(s).
+The following production-based objectives cover designing and developing a website that meaningfully integrates text, images, audio, and video conducive for a particular genre, audience(s), and purpose(s).

 <ul class="hokie-shade">
   <li>